austinhpatton/cameroon-cichlids/Dstats/Results/Simulated/README.md

-Observed D-statistics calculated in sliding windows of 100 SNPs, sliding 25.
+D-statistics for simulated data calculated in sliding windows of 100 SNPs, sliding 25.

+Files are currently too large to upload.
+Stay tuned.